 City Ordinances, Scare Guns, and Right-to-Farm Laws

 This post should not be intended as legal advice.
 See here for the site’s reposting policy.

 I realize Wisconsin is a long way from Maryland (though we are in the Big 10 together now!).
-But a recent Wisconsin Court of Appeals decision highlights issues which can arise when cities try to regulate agricultural practices.
+But a recent Wisconsin Court of Appeals decision highlights issues that can arise when cities try to regulate agricultural practices.
 The town of Trempealeau, WI adopted an ordinance requiring anyone wishing to use a scare gun within the town limits to obtain a permit.
 To receive the permit, the applicant had to agree to certain conditions:

 Only use the guns between 6 am and 8 pm and between July 1 and October 1;

 Could not operate within 300 feet of a residence (unless written permission was obtained from the resident); and

 Use at a 45 degree from the property line.

 Mr. Klein had traditionally used scare guns to keep birds from destroying his corn crop.
 Klein received a permit but was cited for discharging at an angle under 45 degrees from the neighboring property line.
 He challenged the citation for a number of reasons, including that the ordinance was preempted by Wisconsin’s right-to-farm law.